|Nutrition Facts (per serving)|

 - 1 package yeast (Lalvin EC-1118 Champagne Yeast)

-Adriana Meagher lives on a 130-acre farm in the mountains of Columbia Valley, BC.
+Recipe from: Adriana Meagher, who lives on a 130-acre farm in the mountains of Columbia Valley, BC.
 Her passion for a traditional lifestyle led her to create Yogurt Hydro, where she shares her latest adventures whether outdoors or in the kitchen.